JorgeG94/modern-fortran-project/README.md

 ```
 project(
-  "YOUR_NAME"
+  "demo"
   LANGUAGES Fortran
   VERSION 0.0
   DESCRIPTION "ADD YOUR DESCRIPTION HERE")

-set(project_name your_project_name)
+set(project_name demo)
 set(main_lib ${project_name})
 set(exe_name exe_${project_name})
 set(all_targets ${main_lib} ${exe_name})
 ```

-Replace `"YOUR_NAME"` with the name of your project, say "demo".
+Replace `"demo"` with the name of your project.

-For the `set` commands, change the name on the RIGHT, i.e. `your_project_name` in this case, to "demo".
+For the `set` commands, change the name on the RIGHT, i.e. `demo`.
 This will cascade down.

 At the very bottom, change

 ```
-# RENAME YOUR sampleConfig.cmake.in to match ${project_name}Config.cmake
+# RENAME YOUR demoConfig.cmake.in to match ${your_new_name}Config.cmake
+# and change here sampleConfig.cmake.in to xyzConfig.cmake.in
 configure_package_config_file(
   "${CMAKE_CURRENT_SOURCE_DIR}/cmake/sampleConfig.cmake.in"
   "${CMAKE_CURRENT_BINARY_DIR}/${project_name}Config.cmake"
   INSTALL_DESTINATION lib/cmake/${project_name})
 ```

-sampleConfig.cmake.in to demoConfig.cmake.in so that all of the files match.

 ## How to use the CMake build system